friendofsvelte/toasted/README.md

 ## Usage

 Here's how you can set your toast/flash messages.
+Usually from `+page.server.ts` or `+server.ts` file.

 ```typescript
 import type { RequestHandler } from './$types';